nestauk/ds-cookiecutter/docs/docs/examples/industrial_taxonomy.md

         In this example structure, we have individual YAML files for each pipeline component.

-        This will be the structure we recommend [once we add metaflow utilities](../roadmap#Metaflow) to the cookiecutter.

         Whilst you are free to mimic this structure now, it is currently more convenient to nest the `config/pipeline/**` structure within `base.yaml` as it is easily importable as a python `dict` - `from src import config`.

         Furthermore, because metaflows are run from the command line and we want to parameterise them with YAML from `config/pipeline**`, each `flow.py` file currently needs an accompanying `run.py` file to: